 Charles Christoph Roehr (M.D., PhD.), a neonatal intensivist and clinical scientist, is Associate Professor of Paediatrics at the University of Oxford.
 Since 2019, he is the Clinical Director of the Clinical Trials Unit within the National Perinatal Epidemiology Unit (NPEU), Medical Sciences Division, Dept. Population Health, University of Oxford.
 Charles previously worked for 5 years (2014 - 19) as clinical consultant neonatologist at the John Radcliffe Hospital, NHS Foundation Trust in Oxford, UK.
 In June 2021, Charles took up a new, part time clinical position at Bristol Southmead, where he works as Honorary Professor of Neonatology and Perinatal Research.
 Charle's special interest is neonatal stabilization/ resuscitation and non-invasive respiratory support.
 Charles is a Fellow of the Royal College of Paediatrics and Child Health, UK and Research Fellow at Green Templeton College, Oxford.

 Charles studied Medicine at the Humboldt University in Berlin, Germany.
 He received his Paediatric training in the UK (Oxford) and at the Charité University Medical Centre in Berlin.
 Following the completion of his research and teaching degree at the Charité (the German Habilitation), Charles spent two years as post-doc researcher and clinician with Professors S. Hooper and P. Davis in Melbourne, Australia (2012-14) before coming to Oxford.

 Charles is an avid researcher and a strong proponent of evidence-based neonatology.
-His main interests are in resuscitation and non-invasive ventilation, on which he has published over 100 peer reviewed scientific articles.
-On the European level, Charles is very active as President of the European Society for Paediatric Research (ESPR) and he is the NLS Scientific Co-Chair (European Resuscitation Council).
-Charles is also a co-author of the international liaison committee on resuscitation (ILCOR) working group on neonatal stabilization/ resuscitation.
+His main interests are in resuscitation and non-invasive ventilation, on which he has published over 175 peer reviewed scientific articles.
+On the European level, Charles is very active as President of the European Society for Paediatric Research (ESPR) and he is the immediate-past NLS Scientific Co-Chair (European Resuscitation Council).

 Personal interests are time with family (3 kids), photography, hiking and traveling.